lrx0014/libvrf/README.md

 ## Implemented VRFs

-The library implements RSA-FDH VRF and elliptic curve VRF based on [RFC9381](https://datatracker.ietf.org/doc/rfc9381).
+`libvrf` implements RSA-FDH VRF and elliptic curve VRF based on [RFC9381](https://datatracker.ietf.org/doc/rfc9381).
 It also implements an RSA VRF variant based on standard RSA-PSS signatures.

 ## Usage

-This library exposes a simple, type-safe API for creating VRF keypairs, producing proofs, verifying them, and (de)serializing keys and proofs.
+`libvrf` exposes a simple, type-safe API for creating VRF keypairs, producing proofs, verifying them, and (de)serializing keys and proofs.
 These functionalities are illustrated in the examples below.

 ### 1) Choosing the VRF type and key generation